Best AI Vocal Coach Apps in 2026: Complete Guide for Singers

 Bloom Vocal is built around the five-dimension analysis framework described above.
 When you upload a recording:

-1. AI scores five categories on a 1–5 rubric: breath support, pitch accuracy, register transition, rhythmic stability, and expression
+1. AI scores five categories on a 1–5 rubric: breath support, pitch accuracy, tone & register (a combined metric covering vocal quality and passaggio transitions), rhythmic stability, and expression

 2. You receive specific feedback for each category and a prioritized list of what to work on first

-3. Exercises are recommended from a library spanning 5 vocal modules across breathing, pitch, register, vibrato, and timbre
+3. Exercises are recommended from a library spanning 8 categories (A–H) covering breathing, pitch, register, vibrato, timbre, expression, diction, and vocal health

 4. Real-time tools let you practice between coaching sessions — pitch trainer, range tester, breath meter, vibrato analyzer, and timbre analyzer